oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.1.16.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.16.2 **MUST** implement the 'stop service' Command in accordance with [Section 2.3.6.3](#2363-stop-erservice) of this specification
 * 3.1.16.2 **MUST** implement the 'delete service' Command in accordance with [Section 2.3.11.3](#23113-delete-erservice) of this specification
+* 3.1.16.4 **MUST** implement the 'er:Downstream-Device' Command Argument in accordance with the above sections <!-- Temporary description.
+I will split this conformance clause after the PR has been merged -->

 ## 3.2 Clauses Pertaining to the OpenC2 Consumer Conformance Target